Understanding Machine Unlearning Through the Lens of Mode Connectivity: Mode Connectivity in Unlearning (MCU)

-\paragraph{Experimental Novelty} To the best of our knowledge, with the exception of the randomness factor (see ``Robustness Against Randomness'' above), all other factors discussed above are novel within the mode connectivity literature.
+To the best of our knowledge, with the exception of the randomness factor, all other factors discussed above are novel within the mode connectivity literature.
 Multiple configurations can be combined, as summarized in Table~\ref{tab:setting}.
-Together, they provide diverse and realistic perspectives on the training dynamics of unlearning, broaden the scope of mode connectivity research, and deepen our understanding of the factors that enable or prevent successful unlearning.
+Together, they provide diverse and realistic perspectives on the training dynamics of unlearning, broaden the scope of mode connectivity research, and deepen our understanding of the factors that enable or prevent successful unlearning.\looseness-1